IRS Streamlined Filing Compliance Procedures (SFCP)

-Streamlined Filing Compliance Procedures: The purpose of the IRS Streamlined Procedures bring U.S. Taxpayers into offshore filing compliance.
+Streamlined Filing Compliance Procedures: The purpose of the IRS Streamlined Filing Compliance Procedures bring U.S. Taxpayers into offshore filing compliance.
 When non-willful U.S. Person owns offshore accounts, assets, investments, and income, they may be eligible to apply.
-Under the terms of the programs, taxpayer can to go back and file three (3) amended or original tax returns and international information returns and six (6) FBAR (Foreign Bank Account Reporting or FinCEN Form 114).
+Under the terms of these IRS programs, taxpayer can to go back and file three (3) amended or original tax returns and international information returns and six (6) FBAR (Foreign Bank Account Reporting or FinCEN Form 114).

 Common information returns include the following submissions: